toda-lab/pystc/README.rst

-pystc: A simple but extensible Python modlue for sentences
+pystc: A simple but extensible Python module for sentences
 ==========================================================

 Introduction